aishwarya34/CSC580_PrinciplesOfMachineLearning/README.md

 - Batch Size : 50
 - epochs : 50
 - Adam optimizer : for adaptive estimates of lower-order moments
-- loss : Categorical crossentropy for multiple class estimation
+- Loss function : Categorical crossentropy for multiple class estimation
-- activation layer : RELU
+- Activation layer : RELU
 - Batch Normalization : for the network to use higher learning rate without vanishing or exploding gradients.

 In addition, all the layers parameters are defined in accordance with the model in figure 4.